Updated April 6, 2020

-Together with UJA, we have decided to cancel or postpone all public gatherings, group tours, events, and large meetings for the month of March.
+Together with UJA, we have decided to cancel or postpone all public gatherings, group tours, events, and large meetings until further notice.
 While we feel this is unfortunate, we also believe that this decision is best to prevent further spread of the disease to potentially vulnerable publics.

 Great events can always wait.
 Protecting your health – and that of our entire community – can’t wait.

 We are terribly disappointed that this decision was necessary in light of the current public health situation, but we appreciate your understanding.
 We apologize for any inconvenience.

 We wish continued good health to all, a speedy recovery to anyone affected by the virus, and look forward to seeing you soon.